 Sabudana Recipes:

 Cooking sabudana or sago needs a little bit of practice and perfect timing.
-These are few simple, easy steps while cooking Tapioca pearls that prevents them from getting sticky and starchy.
+These are a few simple, easy steps while cooking Tapioca pearls that prevent them from getting sticky and starchy.

 • Do not wash sabudana pearls before cooking.
 If you wash them under tap water, the water makes the sago to get sticky and even dissolve.